croct-tech/plug-js/docs/quick-start.md

 analysis purposes.
 For such cases, the SDK provides a way to store data that remains available for evaluation only for the session's duration.

-In the following example, we will implement a way to understand the user's questions.
+In the following example, we are going to implement a way to understand the user's questions.
 We could then use this information to display content that could help answer these questions along the journey.

 ```html